Aruna060714/MCP-Toolbox-3/README.md

 ## MongoDB & Supabase Toolbox
-This project demonstrates how to build a MongoDB, Supabase, OpenSearch, and MySQL-backed tool system using the Toolbox framework.
+This project demonstrates how to build a MongoDB, Supabase, OpenSearch,Redis and MySQL-backed tool system using the Toolbox framework.
 It allows you to query MongoDB databases, Supabase REST API, OpenSearch, and MySQL through a Toolbox server, with tools defined in a YAML configuration file (tools.yaml).
 ## Project Structure
     .
-    ├── toolbox.py            # Client script that connects to Toolbox server for MongoDB queries ├── supabase.py           # Client script that connects to Toolbox server for Supabase queries ├── opensearch.py         # Client script that connects to Toolbox server for OpenSearch queries ├── mysql.py              # Client script that connects to Toolbox server for MySQL product queries ├── api_opensearch.py     # FastAPI server for OpenSearch product search ├── tools.yaml            # Toolbox configuration (sources + tools for MongoDB, Supabase, OpenSearch, MySQL)
+    ├── toolbox.py            # Client script that connects to Toolbox server for MongoDB queries ├── supabase.py           # Client script that connects to Toolbox server for Supabase queries ├── opensearch.py         # Client script that connects to Toolbox server for OpenSearch queries ├── redis.py              # Client script that connects to Toolbox server for Redis queries ├── mysql.py              # Client script that connects to Toolbox server for MySQL product queries ├── api_opensearch.py     # FastAPI server for OpenSearch product search ├── tools.yaml            # Toolbox configuration (sources + tools for MongoDB, Supabase, OpenSearch, MySQL)